This article explains how to redeem your Avios points on Aer Lingus.

 How many Avios will I need?

-Here is the Aer Lingus reward chart showing zones and mileage, which is identical to the general Avios reward chart (click to enlarge):
+Here is the Aer Lingus reward chart showing zones, mileage and Avios pricing:

 However, Aer Lingus has been rather sneaky.